-- Air quality;

-- Noise and vibration levels and times when such disturbances are likely to occur;

-- Levels of light pollution;

-- Levels of odours, fumes and dust;

-- Suitable provision for refuse collection / storage and recycling;
+- Air quality; - Noise and vibration levels and times when such disturbances are likely to occur; - Levels of light pollution; - Levels of odours, fumes and dust; - Suitable provision for refuse collection / storage and recycling; - The effect and timing of traffic movement to, from and within the site, car parking and impacts on highway safety; and - Residential amenity in relation to overlooking and loss of privacy, outlook, sunlight, daylight and overshadowing.

-• The effect and timing of traffic movement to, from and within the site, car parking and impacts on highway safety; and considerations, if the use of conditions or planning obligations will ensure that appropriate mitigation and / or compensatory measures are secured.
+Angus Council may support development which is considered to have an impact on such considerations, if the use of conditions or planning obligations will ensure that appropriate mitigation and / or compensatory measures are secured.